bebebebebe/Interrupt/README.md

 Checks message format and sender.
 Ignores "wrong" messages, which are
 - wrong format
 - sender not in clients list, if its not a connect message
-- ideally: if get correctly formatted message that is not a connect message, and the client is not in the clients list, should request new connect message from client by sending just this client an id message.
-Shouldn't add client to clients list until get a connect message with name.
+- when client sends connect message, there should be a "handshake", where the client keeps resending the connect message until getting an acknowledgement from the client.
+This way we know the server has the client in the clients list before the client starts sending chat messages.

 ###Received by client: